k-stha/win-tools/README.md

 card.bat --tlsv1.2 --proto =https <url> <url> ...
 ```

-## Using Microsoft Powershell scripts
+## Using Microsoft Powershell Scripts

 In Microsoft PowerShell, you can either set the ExecutionPolicy for scripts, or
 do the following to bypass it to run the script: